Mastering Business Development Workshop

-- How to encourage customers to participate in your Opportunity Identification and Qualification phase rather than being drawn into their RFP process.
+- How to encourage customers to participate in the Opportunity Identification and Qualification phase rather than being drawn into their RFP process.

-- The basics of utilizing interpersonal human psychology to understand yourself and your clients.
+- The basics of utilizing interpersonal human psychology to understand themselves and their clients.

-- The significance and interaction of the Intel Funnel and the Opportunity Pipeline.
+- The significance of and interaction between the Intel Funnel and the Opportunity Pipeline.

-- The basis of a common Business Development language and culture among your organization's Business Development, Capture, Proposal and Operations teams.
+- The basis of a common Business Development language and culture among an organization's Business Development, Capture, Proposal, and Operations teams.